Bergx2/BuchISY/README.md

 ## CSV Format

-Each month folder contains an `invoices.csv` file with the following columns:
+Each month folder contains an `invoices.csv` file with the following columns (default order):

 ```
 Dateiname,Rechnungsdatum,Jahr,Monat,Firmenname,Kurzbezeichnung,Rechnungsnummer,BetragNetto,Steuersatz_Prozent,Steuersatz_Betrag,Bruttobetrag,Waehrung,Gegenkonto,Bankkonto,Bezahldatum,Teilzahlung
 ```

+- **Column order** can be customized in Settings
 - All amounts use `.` as decimal separator in CSV (regardless of UI settings)
 - Dates (Rechnungsdatum and Bezahldatum) are in German format `DD.MM.YYYY`
+- Currency codes are normalized (€ → EUR, $ → USD, etc.)

 ## File Structure